top of page

 • Ensuring systems are in place for certification and fitness assessments.

-Once fully authorised, firms will also need to abide by the Consumer Duty obligations, which are designed to ensure fair outcomes for retail customers.
-The Duty sits alongside other provisions, such as the affordability and creditworthiness rules under CONC, and importantly raises the required standard of treatment.
+Once fully authorised, firms must also comply with the Consumer Duty obligations.
+These obligations are designed to ensure fair outcomes for retail customers.
+The Duty complements other provisions, such as affordability and creditworthiness rules under CONC, and importantly raises the required standard of treatment.

-As the FCA is placing emphasis on the Consumer Duty as part of a proportionate, outcomes-oriented regime for DPC, rather than creating a suite of entirely new rules, DPC lenders will need to demonstrate that information, communications and support are designed and delivered so that customers can make timely, informed decisions that lead to good outcomes.
+As the FCA emphasises the Consumer Duty as part of a proportionate, outcomes-oriented regime for DPC, lenders must demonstrate that their information, communications, and support are designed and delivered to enable customers to make timely, informed decisions that lead to positive outcomes.

-There are, however, important new rules that DPC lenders should be aware of.
-A new rule at CONC 7.20.1R sets out that where borrowers have missed a payment the firm must notify the borrower about the missed payment, any charges due but unpaid, and provide enough information for the borrower to understand which agreement the missed payment relates to, any consequences for the missed payment and what the borrower should do next.
+There are important new rules that DPC lenders should be aware of.
+A new rule at CONC 7.20.1R states that when borrowers miss a payment, the firm must notify them about the missed payment, any unpaid charges, and provide sufficient information for the borrower to understand which agreement the missed payment relates to, the consequences of the missed payment, and what the borrower should do next.

-We also offer a range of support to help firms new to FCA regulation to start the process of authorisation and to embed its compliance regulations.
+We also offer a range of support to help firms new to FCA regulation start the authorisation process and embed compliance regulations.
 Our services include FCA Application templates and bespoke support for the authorisation process.
-The Consumer Duty and SMCR are complex and multifaceted regimes; we offer free webinar introductions as well as a variety of templates and guides.
+The Consumer Duty and SMCR are complex and multifaceted regimes; we offer free webinars as well as a variety of templates and guides.

 Comments